 DONE and ORDERED at Ft.
-Lauderdale, Broward County, Florida this 30 day of 2003.
+Lauderdale, Broward County, Florida this 30 day of

-Hon, Judith Brechner
+Hon.
+Judith Brechner

-DGE OF COMPENSATION CLAIMS
+UDGE OF COMPENSATION CLAIMS

-This is to certify that the Order was entered on October 10,2003 and a copy was served by United States Mail on each party and counsel at the addresses listed below on 10/10/03.
+This is to certify that subsection Order was entered on October 10, 2003 and a copy was served by United States Mail on each party and counsel at the addresses listed below on 10/10/03.